1. APPROXIMATELY, WHAT IS THE COST OF THE COLUMBIA PROGRAM?

 • GPA: A minimum GPA of 3.0 is required.
 We look at all grades, but more closely at physics and math grades; we are looking for well-prepared applicants with a strong background in physics and math.

 • Language requirement: Applicants who earned their undergraduate degree in a country in which English is not the official and spoken language must take either the TOEFL or the IELTS test.
 Only one test is required.
 TOEFL and IELTS scores are valid for two years.
-For more information, please see: Graduate Student Affairs: Standardized Test Scores
+For more information, please see: Graduate Engineering: Standardized Test Scores

 Because of the critical importance of communication skills for medical physicists, M.S. degree candidates in the Medical Physics Program must demonstrate proficiency in English (speaking, reading, writing, and oral comprehension).
 The medical physics faculty may make enrollment in English language courses a condition for admission to the Program and/or may subsequently recommend that an admitted student enroll in English language courses based on an assessment of the student’s English language skills in the classroom.